 The Learning Zone

-Mrs Mahmood welcomes you to The Learning Zone...
+Mrs Harvey welcomes you to The Learning Zone...

-New targets are set by teachers on a termly basis.
+New targets are set on a termly basis.

 St. Luke's SENCO is Ms. J Stoba.

 The school is an inclusive school and as such believes that all children are entitled to an education that enables them to make progress so they:

 - achieve their best

 - make a successful transition to secondary school

 All children have access to the full national curriculum, activities and resources which may be adapted for their individual needs.
 Children in the Learning Zone are on a one-to-one or small group basis so they benefit from focused time and space without the distraction of other classroom activities and their peers.

 The school follows the principles of inclusive teaching and learning which include:

 - setting appropriate learning challenges based of prior attainment, skills and knowledge